Numerical continuation of spiral waves in heteroclinic networks of cyclic dominance: Introduction

-We also aim to study the dynamics on the full disk rather than just on an annulus, which is not possible using the suggested Neumann boundary conditions \cite{Bordyugov2007}.
-More precisely, when taking the inner boundary to zero, one encounters a singular Laplacian with such boundary conditions.
+We also aim to study the dynamics on the full disk rather than just on an annulus, which is not possible using the Neumann boundary conditions suggested by \citet{Bordyugov2007}.
+More precisely, when taking the inner boundary to zero radius, one encounters a singular Laplacian with such boundary conditions.
 We derive and implement the correct boundary conditions at the core in order to obtain a bounded Laplacian term in polar coordinates.
-In this way, we compute the spiral waves on a full disk, as opposed to the classical way of considering an annulus with a small hole around the origin.
+In this way, we compute the spiral waves on a full disk, as opposed to considering an annulus with a small hole around the origin.

 As our primary example, we use the three-species model illustrated in \cref{fig:LargeSW} and introduced in the next section.
-This is the simplest model with a robust heteroclinic cycle and the same model that we studied in~\cite{postlethwaite2017, postlethwaite2019,hasan2019}, where we focussed on the bifurcation structure of different types of heteroclinic cycles, and the computation of periodic travelling waves.
-The dynamics of the heteroclinic-induced spiral waves for this model have also been investigated in~\cite{reichenbach2008, Szczesny2013, Szczesny2014, Szolnoki2014}, with focus on existence and break-up of the spiral-wave patterns in the presence of small defects, based on analysis and simulation of the full~\hbox{PDE}.
+This is the simplest model with a robust heteroclinic cycle and the same model that we studied in \citet{postlethwaite2017, postlethwaite2019} and \citet{hasan2021spatiotemporal}, where we focussed on the bifurcation structure of different types of heteroclinic cycles, and the computation of periodic travelling waves.
+The dynamics of the heteroclinic-induced spiral waves for this model have also been investigated by others \citep{reichenbach2008, Szczesny2013, Szczesny2014, Szolnoki2014}, with focus on existence and break-up of the spiral-wave patterns in the presence of small defects, based on analysis and simulation of the full~\hbox{PDE}.
 We chose this three-species competition model as our primary example because the numerical set-up and efficiency gains are already evident for this simple example, and the computations are readily compared with other results from the literature.
 We also show how to adapt the numerical set-up for the computation of spiral waves in a system of the form~\cref{eq:VectorForm} with $m = 5$; see already equation \cref{eq:5speciesPDE}.
 This higher-dimensional example not only has a heteroclinic cycle between all five equilibria with only one surviving species, but also one between five equilibria with three surviving species each.
 We compute spiral waves from both families to emphasise the versatility of our computational method.